chris-cmsoft/in-laymans-terms/content/articles/edge-computing.md

 They can now also have faster connection speeds to your servers.

-We call these extra servers in remote locations "Edge" servers, As they lie on the far edges of where you API is provided.
+We call these extra servers in remote locations "Edge" servers, as they lie on the far edges of where your API is provided.

+These edge servers don't have to be in different countries, but can also mean simply closer to the users or end devices, such as mobile towers.

+Providing compute closer in a smaller data centre, in-house server, or device can all be considered edge devices.

 ## Use cases

 There are many use cases where this is very useful, such as gaming, IOT (Internet of Things) etc.

 Charlotte has mentioned quite a few in her definition as well.

 ## Inherit problems